SarahLSchool/react-workshop-starter/README.md

-# .EXE React Workshop Stater Code
+# .EXE React Workshop Starter Code

 To run locally, proceed with the following: